Wilderness First Responder (April 2019)

 Written & Practical Assessments

-You be required to achieve %70 on a multiple-choice knowledge assessment.
+You be required to achieve 70% on each of two multiple-choice knowledge assessment.

-You will be required to successfully identify any critical injuries or conditions, and to respond with appropriate treatments, in 3 practical assessments.
+There will be 2 formal practical assessments, during which you will be required to demonstrate familiarity with the assessment model, to successfully identify any critical injuries or conditions, and to respond with appropriate treatments.

 Full course attendance and successful completion of the above assessments earns you the following certifications: